gaja-project/gaja/README.md

         window.observer.observe(timedtext, window.config);
     }
 ```
-We also need netflix's container for reference which we get using
+We also need Netflix's container for reference which we get using
 ```js script
     function getNetflixContainer(){
         const netflixEl = "player-timedtext";